MatthieuFra/jsPsychPDS/index.md

 [<b>[Code]</b>](https://github.com/MatthieuFra/jsPsychPDS/tree/main/demos-tasks/dissimilarity) [<b>[Demo]</b>](./demos-tasks/dissimilarity/experiment-demo.html)

+> The goal of the dissimilarity ratings method, also known as paired comparisons method, is to measure perceptual distances between the stimuli: very similar stimuli are separated by a short perceptual distance; very different or dissimilar stimuli are separated by a long perceptual distance.
+On each trial of a dissimilarity ratings experi- ment, participants are presented with two stimuli and are asked to rate how dissimilar they are on a “very similar” to “very dissimilar” scale.

-> TO ADD / NOT CURRENTLY AVAILABLE
+TO ADD / NOT CURRENTLY AVAILABLE

 <hr>